Population-scale dietary interests during the COVID-19 pandemic: Discussion

 We study and document the impacts of a single event (\covid crisis), but we observe similar impacts across culturally and geographically different countries.
 The observed impacts are therefore general to a certain extent, applying to different kinds of populations, in varying intensity depending on the intensity of the treatment.

-When confined, people are interested in carbohydrates and calorie-dense foods (Figure \ref{fig:effects_categories}), likely due to changes in preferences \cite{brodeur2021covid,zhang2020emotional}, on the one hand, and changes in accessibility and price of foods \cite{mead2020impact}, on the other hand.
+When confined, people are interested in carbohydrates and calorie-dense foods (Figure \ref{fig:effects_categories}), likely due to changes in preferences \cite{brodeur2021covid,zhang2020emotional} on the one hand and due to changes in accessibility and price of foods \cite{mead2020impact} on the other hand.
 These effects are consistent across countries, which is a demonstration that they occur across cultures and economic conditions.

 While this study quantified initial developments during the pandemic, future studies aiming to understand the impacts of the pandemic and the related mobility restrictions on diet will continue to be important for designing policies and programs to tackle adverse health impacts.